redwoodjs/redwoodjs-com-archive/docs/services.md

 When do you use `only` and when do you use `except` and when do you use `skip` with or without `only` and `except`?

 You'll probably find it most clear to use whatever combination gives you a) the fewest number of lines and b) the shortest line length per line.
-These may seem arbitrary, but consider the following examples which are equivalent, but you'll probably find yourself leaning towards the syntax of one over the others:
+These prescriptions may seem arbitrary, but consider the following examples; they're equivalent, but you'll probably find yourself leaning towards the syntax of one over the others:

 ```javascript
 // one rule per line, very clear which ones will be run and where